Call Us: 587-982-9595

 Let's Talk →

-Change is inevitable in the workplace.
+Change is inevitable in the workplace, so how do we implement effective change management strategies?
 Whether it is a new project, a new role, a new team, a new system, or a new strategy, change can bring uncertainty, stress, and anxiety.
 However, change can also bring opportunities, growth, and innovation.
-How can we embrace change and manage it effectively?
 How can we cope with the challenges and transitions that come with change?
 In this blog, we will explore some strategies and tools for effective change management and transition management.

 Change Management vs. Project Management

 Change management and project management are often used interchangeably, but they are not the same thing.
 Project management is the process by which an anticipated organizational change is designed, planned, and implemented.
 Change management refers to the process by which the team members responsible for the project accept, internalize, and support its ultimate objectives.
-Said another way – while project management focuses on the things to be done differently; change management focuses on the readiness and willingness of the people to support the thing which now needs to be done differently.
+Said another way:

 The Stages of Transition